-As can be seen in Equation 5 and Figure 24, an offset on Channel 1 and Channel 2 contributes a dc component after multiplication.
+As can be seen from Equation 5 and Figure 22, an offset on Channel 1 and Channel 2 contributes a dc component after multiplication.
 Because this dc component is extracted by the LPF and used to generate the active power information, the offsets contribute a constant error to the active power calculation.
-This problem is easily avoided in the ADE7761A with the HPF in Channel 1.
+This problem is easily avoided in the ADE7761 with the HPF in Channel 1.
 By removing the offset from at least one channel, no error component can be generated at dc by the multiplication.
 Error terms at $\cos(\omega t)$ are removed by the LPF and the digital-to-frequency conversion (see the Digital-to-Frequency Conversion section).

 The HPF in Channel 1 has an associated phase response that is compensated for on-chip.
-Figure 25 and Figure 26 show the phase error between channels with the compensation network activated.
-The ADE7761A is phase compensated up to 1 kHz as shown, which ensures a correct active harmonic power calculation even at low power factors.
+Figure 23 and Figure 24 show the phase error between channels with the compensation network activated.
+The ADE7761 is phase compensated up to 1 kHz as shown, which ensures correct active harmonic power calculation even at low power factors.

-Figure 24.
+Figure 22.
 Effect of Channel Offsets on the Active Power Calculation